janenycxo/e15/independent-study/README.md

 + UNET – claims processing system
 + ORS – Outcome results systems (track and report service requests)
 + iBAGG – Benefits administration
-+ NPI Registry - National Provider Identifier Registry (search for providers in the NPPES (National Plan and Provider Enumeration System) The NPI number is a unique 10-digit identification number issued to covered health care providers by the CMS (Centers for Medicare and Medicaid Services).
 + Webex – Cisco online video conferencing
 + Topsking – Inter-department communications platform
 + ISET – UHC Operations system
 + Orbit – dashboard reporting
-+ Phycon – Emergency Medical Billing/Coding/practice management
-+ CAQH Proview – Council for Affordable Quality Healthcare credentialing database
 + DRG - Diagnosis Related Group (standardizes payment to hospitals and cost initiatives)
-+ Facets – Integrated health care payer solution (claims processing, service monitoring)
 + Rainbow –Home health care transportation console
-+ ePaces – Medicaid status verifier
 + Caremark Pharmacy Access – Prescription authorization
 + CRM – Marketing software
 + Footprints – workflow automation and change management for healthcare service

-Unitedhealthcare utilized over 20 databases to retrieve data ranging from claims, fees, credentialing, location services, education, internal communication, and many more.
-There seemed to be an application for every item we needed to look up, most which did not speak to one another.

-Manually logging in to each system, required a unique identifier which also required frequent pass code changes.

-So with more databases than you can count on both hands, many people started to print and keep a log on their desk.
-This in itself defeated the purpose of encryption.
-It also violates so many privacy and security issues.

 Even with our in house business health solution department -Optum –lock outs were a pain to lift and caused major downtime.